 How will your airships be built?

 That said, the basic parts: aerostat, nacelles, propellers, ground facilities, etc, will be built to order by specialist approved organisations who will deliver them to us for assembly, test and airship certification.
-We thus will be the technical design authority for LTA-aircraft produced (needing DOA approval by the airworthiness authority for the purpose).
-We don’t have plans at the moment to undertake parts production ourselves, so will be reliant on established organisations for them.
-This enables us to be a smallish business in a similar way to past companies like Airship Industries Ltd. We have a Strategy for stepped development starting with small airships that are readily doable.
+LSL thus will be the technical design authority for buoyant aircraft produced (needing DOA approval by the airworthiness authority for the purpose).
+We don’t have plans at the moment to undertake parts production ourselves, so will be reliant on established suppliers for them.
+This enables us to be an SME in a similar way to past companies like Airship Industries Ltd. We have a Strategy for stepped development starting with small airships that are readily doable.

 Where will your airships be built?

-We are based in the UK , where initial prototype build, test and type certification arrangements are being set up.
-However, we also have partners in Germany, the USA and Malaysia, where further arrangements are in hand.
-We plan to expand globally when possible, which depends on enough interest from people who want the capability that Luffships provide.
+We are based in the UK, where initial prototype build, test and type certification arrangements are being set up.
+However, we also have partners in Germany, the USA, Canada, Malaysia and Australia, where further arrangements are in hand.
+We plan to expand globally when possible, which depends on enough interest from people who want the capability that LSL provides.
 This needs orders or agreements for them.
 As our various aerostat and airship designs gain type certificates we will enable further build arrangements to suit international demand.
 Interested parties should register with us as a first step for collaboration.

 Will I be able to hire an LS-L150?

-If we’re successful with our development objectives then yes, eventually – so not at the moment or until we’re able to develop this rather big aircraft; which could be never if not supported.
+When LSL fulfils our development objectives then yes, eventually – so not at the moment or until we are able to develop this rather big buoyant aircraft.
 It’s not supported by outside investors at the moment!

 However, we know it’s possible and are confident about the design being able for the purpose, so would appreciate registered interest, helping us to show there’s a serious market to serve and that it’s wanted.